Xon/XenForo2-ProxyLinkForum/upload/src/addons/SV/ProxyLinkForum/_no_upload/README.md

 # XenForo2-ProxyLinkForum

-Permits Link forums to turn into proxy place holders for another node.
+Permits Link forums to turn into proxy placeholders for another node.